shamanshetty/VisionXproject/README.md

-"# VisionXproject"
+VisionXproject

-'''Reflection Removal using U-Net
+Reflection Removal using U-Net

+TEAM Qual-230388

 #Overview

 This project is a solution for TECHFEST 2024-25 - Qualcomm VisionX Hackathon

 The objective is to create an AI model that removes reflections from photos taken through reflective surfaces, preserving the original scene and details.